MiaPei88/MBINF_Research_Project/README.md

 This repository includes all the related files for my research project for MBINF (Master of Bioinformatics) program at the University of Guelph

-Code files in ComputeCan directory are the pipeline for generating repeat profiles, which should be run by the number in the title in order.
+Code files in "ComputeCan" subdirectory are the pipeline for generating repeat profiles, which should be run by the number in the title in order from 1 to 9.

+1_AddingColumns_CombineAll.py and 2_Analysing_RE2_output.R should be run using the final repeat annotations files in the "RE2_manual_annotaion" subdirectory.
+Detailed information about running these two files are inside the files themselves

+Figures in "R_Plots" subdirectory are the output figures from 2_Analysing_RE2_output.R